Average Salary: $50,000,000

-Being a lowly solider in a crime family means you're making minimum wage or less; it's the status and possibility for advancement that keeps you in it, not the money.
+Being a lowly soldier in a crime family means you're making money only when the boss decides you've earned it; it's the status and possibility for advancement that keeps you in it, not the money.

 That all changes when you finally kill enough peo—er, work hard enough to become the mob boss.
 Just like any CEO or store manager, you take more risks, you have more responsibilities, and you probably work longer hours.

 You're getting a cut of all the businesses you're involved in, which can be incredibly diverse depending on your attitude and motivation.
 Gambling, extortion, drug trafficking, neighborhood "protection" funds, wind energy—whatever gets you those untaxed stacks of cash whenever you or your friends show up.

 A mob boss can earn a seemingly unlimited amount of money; after all, making, stealing, blackmailing, and flat-out knocking down old ladies and taking their money is what the mob is all about.
 But can you, as the boss, display your wealth?